 Note: Once the variant(s) of interest has been determined to be a good candidate to pursue experimentally, the next step is to gather or generate reagents to perform in vivo functional studies.
-For functional studies described in this protocol, one will need a few key Drosophila melanogaster reagents: 1) UAS-Human cDNA transgenic strains that carry the reference or variant sequence, 2) a LOF allele of a fly gene of interest, and 3) a GAL4 line that can be used for rescue experiments.
+For functional studies described in this protocol, one will need a few key Drosophila melanogaster reagents: 1) Upstream Activation Sequence-regulated Human cDNA transgenic strains that carry the reference or variant sequence, 2) a loss of functionallele of a fly gene of interest, and 3) a GAL4 line that can be used for rescue experiments.

 2.1.
 Generate UAS-human cDNA constructs and transgenic flies

 2.1.1.
 Identify and obtain the appropriate human cDNA constructs.
-Many clones are available from the MGC (Mammalian Gene Collection)43 and can be purchased from selected venders (genecollections.nci.nih.gov/MGC).
-For genes that are alternatively spliced, check which isoform cDNA corresponds to using Ensembl (useast.ensembl.org) or RefSeq (www.ncbi.nlm.nih.gov/refseq).
+Many clones are available from the MGC (Mammalian Gene Collection)43 and can be purchased from selected venders .
+For genes that are alternatively spliced, check which isoform cDNA corresponds to using Ensembl or RefSeq .

-Note: Many cDNAs are available in Gateway compatible reagents44, which simplifies the subcloning step. cDNAs may come in an “open (no stop codon)” or “closed (with endogenous or artificial stop codon)” format.
+Note: Many cDNAs are available in recombinase mediated cloning system compatible reagents44, which simplifies the subcloning step. cDNAs may come in an “open (no stop codon)” or “closed (with endogenous or artificial stop codon)” format.
 While open clones allow C’ tagging of proteins that are useful for biochemical (e.g. western blot) and cell biological (e.g. immunostaining) assays to monitor expression of the protein of interest, it may interfere with protein function in some cases.

 2.1.2 Sub-clone the reference and variant cDNA into the Drosophila transgenic vector.
 Use the φC31-mediated transgenesis system since this allows the reference and variant cDNAs to be integrated into the same location in the genome45.
 For this project, the MOSC Drosophila Core routinely uses the pGW-HA.attB vector46.

-Note: If the human cDNA is in Gateway compatible vectors (e.g. pDONR221, pENTR221), one can skip to 2.1.4 which explains LR reactions to subclone the cDNAs into pGW-HA.attB.
+Note: If the human cDNA is in recombinase mediated cloning system compatible vectors (e.g. pDONR221, pENTR221), one can skip to 2.1.4 which explains LR reactions to subclone the cDNAs into pGW-HA.attB.

-2.1.2a.
-If the human cDNA is not in a Gateway compatible plasmid, subclone the human cDNAs into a Gateway entry vector using standard molecular biological techniques.
+2.1.2.1 If the human cDNA is not in a recombinase mediated cloning system compatible plasmid, subclone the human cDNAs into a Gateway entry vector using standard molecular biological techniques.
 An example of such protocol is documented below.

-2.1.2a.1 Perform an overhang PCR to introduce attB1 and attB2 arms.
+2.1.2.1 Perform an overhang PCR to introduce attB1 and attB2 arms.
 The forward primer should have the attB1 sequence 5’-GGGGACAAGTTTGTACAAAAAAGCAGGCTTCACC-3’ followed by the first 22 nucleotides of the target cDNA and the reverse primer should have the attB2 sequence 5’-GGGGACCACTTTGTACAAGAAAGCTGGGTCCTA-3’ followed by the reverse complement of the last 25 nucleotides of the cDNA of interest.
 Exclude the stop codon of the cDNA if it is desirable to “open” a clone to add a C’ tag, or add a stop codon if one wishes to “close” a clone.

-2.1.2a.2 Prepare a 100 μL Q5 PCR mix consisting of 50 μL Q5 mastermix (NEB #M0491), 36 μL milliQ water, 5 μL of each forward and reverse primers listed in 2.2.1 diluted to 10 μM, and 4 μL of target cDNA (150 ng/µl).
+2.1.2.1.2 Prepare a 100 μL high-fidelity PCR mix consisting of 50 μL high-fidelity PCR master mix , 36 μL distilled water, 5 μL of each forward and reverse primers listed in 2.1.2.1 diluted to 10 μM, and 4 μL of target cDNA (150 ng/µl).

-2.1.2a.3 Perform the PCR using standard Q5 mutagenesis protocol (NEB #M0491)
+2.1.2.1.3 Perform PCR using standard mutagenesis protocol to add attB1 and attB2 arms onto the cDNA of interest.
+Conditions will vary depending on the construct and the variants of interest.

-2.1.2a.4 Isolate the target cDNA with added homology arms via gel electrophoresis and gel extraction.
+2.1.2.1.4 Isolate the target cDNA with added homology arms via gel electrophoresis and gel extraction.
 Create 1% agarose gel and perform electrophoresis using standard methods.
 Excise the band that corresponds to the size of the cDNA plus the additional length of the homology arms.
-Extract DNA from the gel through standard methods.
-Commercial gel extraction kits are available from several companies (Qiagen #28704).
+Extract DNA from the gel through standard methods95.
+Commercial gel extraction kits are available from several companies.